Karnataka Council of Ministers

-The Karnataka Council of Ministers is the executive wing of Government of Karnataka and headed by Chief Minister of Karnataka, who is the head of government and leader of the state cabinet.
+The Karnataka Council of Ministers is the executive wing of the Government of Karnataka and is headed by the Chief Minister of Karnataka, who is the head of government and leader of the state cabinet.
 The term of every executive wing is for 5 years.
-The council of ministers are assisted by department secretaries attached to each ministry who are from IAS Karnataka Cadre.
-The chief executive officer responsible for issuing orders on behalf of government is Chief Secretary to the state government.
+The council of ministers are assisted by bureaucrats headed by the respective department secretaries often from the Indian Administrative Service (Karnataka Cadre).
+The chief executive officer responsible for issuing orders on behalf of the Government is the Chief Secretary to the state government.